polsys/ennemi/CONTRIBUTING.md

 - BAD: "updated release script to point to live PyPI" (past tense, small letter)
 - BAD: "Release script now points to live PyPI" (not imperative mood)

-Commit descriptions are not currently used, but are certainly allowed to give more information.
+Commit descriptions are currently not used, but are certainly allowed for giving more information.
 For more information on good Git commit messages, see the excellent article [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

-### Unit tests
+### Automated tests
 The package has an extensive unit test suite guarding against regressions.
 Test-driven development is strongly encouraged.
 This means that the process of fixing a bug or creating a new feature is: